eskay993/gamefiles/sp-football-life-2026/README.md

 5. Try what you were doing again and see if it fixes the issue

 # Troubleshooting
-### I've getting errors during the install... help!
+## I've getting errors during the install... help!
 First thing to try is [clear your Lutris cache](#how-to-clear-your-lutris-cache).
 Also make sure Lutris is fully updated using `Discover`.
 If you still have issues after this, then post an issue [here](https://github.com/eskay993/gamefiles/issues/new?assignees=&labels=&projects=&template=issue.md&title=) with the full error log (all the orange text in the Lutris window)

-### Black screen with audio on Steam Deck
+## Black screen with audio on Steam Deck

-I'm not sure why this happens.
-This can happen when running the game through Lutris in Game Mode.
-As a workaround, I create a script to bypass Lutris.
-Do this:
+For some people, when launching the game in Game Mode you might get a black screen while still hearing the audio in the background.
+This is related to the flatpak version of gamescope installed alongside Lutris.

+The latest version of the yaml script should address this, but for anyone still experiencing it, here are 2 solutions.
+Try them in order:

+#### Solution 1:

+Launch the game with `ENABLE_GAMESCOPE_WSI=0`.
+To do this:

+- In Desktop Mode, right click the game in Lutris and choose `Configure` then `System Options`
+- Scroll down to Environment Variables and click the `Add`button
+- Under Key, put `ENABLE_GAMESCOPE_WS`
+- Under Value, put `0`

+#### Solution 2

+I create a bash script that bypasses Lutris completely.
+Change your Steam shortcut for the game to point to this script following these steps:

 - In Desktop Mode, open Steam
 - Right click on you SP Football Life 2026 game and go to Properties